Welcome to The Shakespear Guild

 MAKING THE MOST OF THE GUILD'S RESOURCES

 For detail about these and other endeavors, we encourage you to browse these pages, clicking on the blue links that serve as navigation keys to a wide array of enriching material.
-Among other things, you'll observe that our BACKGROUND section provides a rich variety of perspectives on Shakespeare's world, work, and influence, many of them featuring unique contributions by or about eminent actors, directors, producers, playwrights, historians, critics, arts journalists, and other cultural leaders.
+Among other things, you'll observe that our BACKGROUND section provides a rich variety of perspectives on Shakespeare's world, work, and influence, many of them featuring unique contributions by or about eminent actors, directors, producers, playwrights, historians, literary and drama critics, arts journalists, and other cultural leaders.

 HOW YOU CAN SUPPORT THE GUILD'S EFFORTS